Documentation

 This chapter describes the full language Ampersand.
 Please use it as a reference rather than an introductory course.

-Watch this clip to learn how we use the words atom, concept, and relation.
+Watch to learn how we use the words atom, concept, and relation.
 Below is a list of other words with a specific meaning in Ampersand.

 Word